ecdye/zram-config/README.md

 Also if the OverlayFS guys would actually make some official merge/snapshot tools and not just leave it as just enough for Docker that would be massively useful, and if anyone fancies shouting out that call please do.

-This tool is mainly develop and tested against raspbian.
-Alpine support is experimental at this stage. `zram-config` might work on other distributions as well but this is not tested.
+This tool is primarily developed and tested against Raspberry Pi OS.
+Any Debian derivative should also work out of the box, however there is no guarantee.
+Experimental Alpine support has also been added, other distributions may work but once again, there is no guarantee.

 ### COMPATIBILITY WARNING